 Over 525 tonnes of mobile phone handsets, batteries and accessories have already been collected and the goal is to increase annual collection of mobile phone handsets, batteries and accessories from 50 to 150 tonnes per annum and halve the number of handsets going to landfill.
 So when it comes to old mobile phones, batteries and accessories the message is simple "Round 'em up and hand 'em in!"

-- Lakes Library and Business Centre, Mechanics Street, Lakes Entrance
+- Lakes Entrance Service Centre, Mechanics Street, Lakes Entrance

-- Orbost Library and Business Centre, 1 Ruskin Street, Orbost
+- Orbost Service Centre, 1 Ruskin Street, Orbost

 Visit the Mobile Muster website for more information.

 Households in East Gippsland receive one hard waste voucher with their rates notice, annually.
 Vouchers are valid for 1 cubic metre of hard waste per voucher and are for use at registered waste disposal facilities.
 Vouchers are issued with your rates notice.
 If it was not included please contact Council's Waste unit.

 Property owners who have tenanted properties should pass the vouchers on to their tenants to encourage correct disposal of hard waste.